 Million Dollar Legs (1932)

 “It’s insane.
 It’s joyous!”
 It’s also a pre-Code, which makes my heart race.
 Despite the fact that I’ve never been much of a W.C.
 Fields fan, I’m all for surreal and outrageous early 1930s comedy having to do with fake countries, which, weirdly, seemed to be a fad around this time.
-(1933's Duck Soup and Diplomaniacs, anyone?)
+Duck Soup (1933) and Diplomaniacs (1933), anyone?

 The Virginia Judge (1935)

 Marsha Marsha Marsha!
 I’ve officially taken my fangirling to the next level, because I am hopping a plane JUST to attend this event.
 Not only is The Virginia Judge rarely screened, but it’s Marsha film debut!
 And to (hopefully) have her in attendance?!
 I doubt she’s seen this picture in 83 years!
 LA, YOU SPOIL ME.
 (And my boyfriend, too.
 Thanks for agreeing to wake up early to catch a Memorial Day flight.)
 I CAN’T WAIT.

 The first paragraph of this film’s synopsis sounds so incredibly chaotic, and I love it; two of my favorite genres to blend are mystery and comedy.
 Curiously, Miss Tatlock’s Millions used to run often on television and enjoyed quite a popularity, though it seems to have fallen by the wayside over the last few decades.
 But friends of the festival proclaim that it merits a spot alongside classic comedies!
 Now that really justifies a viewing—and I actually get to!

 What a schedule—and that's only part of it.
 If you'll be attending Cinecon this year, feel free to share your picks in the comments below!